-Reporting, Investigating, and Recordkeeping," in a commonly available electronic format, such as PDF or Microsoft Office software.
+(3) Provide the products required for Type D mishaps and close calls listed in Table D and paragraph 5.1.2 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping," in a commonly available electronic format, such as PDF or Microsoft Office software.

-2.6.13 Taking action after an investigation
+2.6.13.
+Taking action after an investigation

-2.6.13.1 The following rules apply to action plans developed during mishap and close call investigations:

-- a.
-If other organizations must also take action, such as the Center Operations Directorate to modify the building or the Occupational Health to sample the work area, contact those organizations ahead of time.
+- 2.6.13.1 The following rules apply to action plans developed during mishap and close call investigations: - a.
+If other organizations must also take action, such as the Center Operations Directorate to modify the building or Occupational Health to sample the work area, contact those organizations ahead of time.
 If they don't refuse the action within 5 working days, they have accepted the action.
 It is their responsibility to complete the actions. - b.
 To change any estimated completion dates for any actions, get approval from the responsible organizational director. - c.
 The Safety and Test Operations Division will track actions until they are completed and verified. - d.
-Verification of completed action will be as follows: - (1) For lost time mishaps (including restricted duty cases) or mishaps involving damage greater than or equal to \$50,000 and less than \$500,000, the Facility Manager shall first verify completion and the Safety and Test Operations Division will follow up with an independent verification. - (2) For less serious mishaps than those mentioned in subparagraph d(1) above and RAC 3 or 4 close calls, the Facility Manager verification will be sufficient to close the mishap or close call.
+Verification of completed action will be as follows: - (1) For lost time mishaps (including restricted duty cases) or mishaps involving damage greater than or equal to \$50,000 and less than \$500,000, the Facility Manager shall first verify completion and the Safety and Test Operations Division will follow up with an independent verification. - (2) For less serious mishaps than those mentioned in subparagraph 2.6.13.1.(d)(1) above and RAC 3 or 4 close calls, the Facility Manager verification will be sufficient to close the mishap or close call.
 The Safety and Test Operations Division may also follow up with an independent verification.

-2.6.14 Mishap investigation boards
+2.6.14.
+Mishap investigation boards

 Mishap investigation boards are a formal method for investigating serious or potentially serious mishaps or close calls.
 Mishap investigation boards shall follow NPR 8621.1, which also specifies when an investigation board is required.
-Investigation board checklists (NS-MI-CH02) and guidelines for interviewing witness (MIB_Witness_Guidelines) are both available at URL: https://smasp.jsc.nasa.gov/ns/ns1/Mishaps1/Home.aspx.
+Investigation board checklists (NS-MI-CH02) and guidelines for interviewing witness (MIB Witness Guidelines) are both available at URL: https://smasp.jsc.nasa.gov/ns/ns1/Mishaps1/Mishaps.aspx.

-2.6.15 Contractor mishaps and mishaps investigated by outside agencies
+2.6.15.
+Contractor mishaps and mishaps investigated by outside agencies